ksenia790/Social_Network/README.md

 **POST** ` /api/posts/<slug>/create_comment/ ` - Creating Comment for a Particular Post(chosen by slug), or answer on one of parents comment
 <br>

-## Avalible API methods for blog comments:
+## Avalible API methods for comments:

 **GET** ` /api/comments/ ` - Retrieve All Comments
  <br>